 High Energy Gestural Abstracts

-High energy gestural abstracts, are inspired by abstract expressionism, brush calligraphy, fanciful scribbles and the need to reach beyond the familiar.
+High energy gestural abstracts, are inspired by abstract expressionism, action painting of the mid twentieth century and brush calligraphy, and the need to reach beyond the familiar.
 I explore gestural abstracts with ink on heavy art paper.

-I work spontaneously, intuitively and iteratively.
+I work intuitively, interactively, and iteratively.
 I work with the paper on a flat surface; so I can move and rotate it; and see and work on it from any direction.
 Consequently, some pieces may be displayed with any side up.
-This is a problem when choosing a place for a signature.
+This can be a problem when choosing a place for a signature.

 I like to stand so I can employ big muscle movement.
 Speed is important to capture the energy of the event.
 I have found that attempts to refine the work, often diminishes that energy.
 Set up takes time; but the creative process is usually completed in a few minutes.